txemagon/c-programs/program_statements.md

   }
 ```

-Find the way to print the number of words defined in the list.
+Find the way (using sizeof operator) to print the number of words defined in the list.

 Future Work